Brain freeze? Gary Johnson can't name favorite world leader | News | Journal Gazette

-- In this Sept.
+In this Sept.
 3, 2016 file photo, Libertarian presidential candidate Gary Johnson speaks during a campaign rally in Des Moines, Iowa.
 Johnson had another self-described "Aleppo moment" on Wednesday, Sept.
 28, 2016, after he couldn't come up with a name when asked by MSNBC host Chris Matthews who his favorite foreign leader is.
-(AP Photo/Scott Morgan, File)

 Brain freeze?
 Gary Johnson can't name favorite world leader